URLhaus Community API

-URLhaus offers an API to both, receive (download) and submit malware URLs from the URLhaus database.
+URLhaus offers a community API to both, receive (download) and submit malware URLs from the URLhaus database.
 The API is documented below.

 Database dumps